FrazerSeymour/OpenGuelph2014/README.md

 Sunday, 8:30 AM
 ---
   Gah!
 Almost done!
 Front end is looking great, now just need to implement the "Do Something" page.

+Sunday, 9:45 AM
+---
+  Well, here it is.
+The last commit.
+I'm stopping myself now before I break something, because I'll be demoing my development version and Vim has been acting up so I'm not taking any chances.

+  Demos start at 10, so here goes!